tornadocash/docs/how_to_anonymity_mining.md

 Using a relayer can also help in times of congestion, and send a claim transaction multiple times, in case the first transaction is rejected, queuing the transactions and letting the claim be included in the next block.

 You can claim several notes and pool your AP before swapping.
+Swapping a full AP reward for a single note can compromise anonymity, because attack could try to calculate how much time the note spent in the pool based on reward amount.
+If you swap AP for multiple notes, or not a full AP amount it's much harder to do that.

 ### Swap AP for TORN
 Once you have been able to claim, you can Swap some or all of your AP for TORN, which is then sent to the wallet of your choice.

 TORN drips into the Mining Contract pool at a variable rate which can be seen on the swap interface and AP accumulate a the rate of all the notes.
 AP is swapped for TORN [at the rate defined by the AMM](https://tornado-cash.medium.com/tornado-cash-governance-proposal-a55c5c7d0703).